 How is constipation treated in infants and children?

-If an infant is younger than four months old and seems constipated, it should be discussed with the pediatrician.
+If an infant is younger than four months old and seems constipated, contact the child's pediatrician.
 For older children, home remedies may help relieve constipation.
 If a child has been constipated for a short time, changing the diet may be the only treatment needed.

 - Dark corn syrup (Karo syrup) contains complex sugar proteins that keep water in the bowel movement.
 One teaspoon per four ounces of formula or expressed breast milk until the infant has a bowel movement.

-- Prune or apple juice work best to treat constipation in children.
+- Prune or apple juice works best to treat constipation in children.
 Four ounces/day for children 4 months to 1 year of age.